 One of our school aims is to have a smooth transition from Key Stage 2 to 3.
-To ensure continuity and progression and build upon what students have learnt in primary school, our Induction Team will work closely with our primary/ junior school colleagues.
+This is to ensure continuity and progression and build upon what students have learnt in primary school.
+Our Induction Team will work closely with our primary/ junior school colleagues.
 We will visit your child in their own junior school and offer the opportunity to spend a day with us.
 You will be invited to come and meet us as well.

 Reporting Student Absence

 All absences must be reported via email to firstname.lastname@example.org Parents/carers are reminded that absent MUST be reported before 8.45am every day the student is absent.